The Best 3 Days in Paris Itinerary & Tips for First-Timers

 Whether you’re a fan or not of the iron construction, the view from the top of the Eiffel Tower is something you shouldn’t miss.
 No matter if you only have a few hours or 3 days in Paris, find the time to get up there!

-My top travel tip for the Eiffel Tower is to go there at the end of the day.
-This way, you’ll enjoy the magnificent panorama of Paris during the best hours for photoshopping.
+My top travel tip for the Eiffel Tower is to visit at the end of the day.
+This way, you’ll enjoy the magnificent panorama of Paris during the best hours for photos.
 You’ll catch some daylight, see the golden hour, the blue hour, and Paris at night.

 What a way to end your first day in Paris, eh?